Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: Introduction

+\begin{itemize}[leftmargin=*, itemsep=0pt, topsep=2pt, parsep=0pt, partopsep=0pt] \item \textbf{High level: geometric reasoning.} Given a scene observation, the high-level RL policy predicts a \emph{Contact Intention}: a high-level description of contact locations on the object surface and a post-contact object subgoal, specifying where to interact and what object-level motion to induce.

-\item \textbf{Lower level: contact dynamics reasoning.} Conditioned on the generated contact intention, the dynamic contact planner generates joint-level commands by optimizing with contact dynamics.
-Leveraging recent advances in real-time contact-implicit model predictive control, this level synthesizes local contact modes, including rolling, sticking, sliding, and purposeful disengagement, at the suggested contact location, robustly moving the object to the planned subgoal. \end{itemize}
+\item \textbf{Low level: contact dynamics reasoning.} Conditioned on the contact intention, the low-level contact-implicit predictive control optimizes robot action commands through contact dynamics, synthesizing local contact modes such as rolling, sticking, sliding, and disengagement to robustly drive the object toward the subgoal. \end{itemize}